svalleau/quickq/README.md

 **Note that the temperatures in the two csv files must be identical.
 This will not be checked.**

 Place these files alone in a directory entitled "rxnXX".
 This directory represents the reaction with identifier XX.
-Place as many reactions as interested in alone in a directory whose path we call `root`.
+Place as many reactions as interested in alone in a directory whose path we call `data`.
 The directory structure should then look like, where `XX` and `YY` represent a arbitrary names, note that no name should be repeated between systems:
 ```
-/root/
+/data/
 |-rxnXX/
 | |-rXX.extxyz
 | |-pXX.extxyz